UCD Alumni Award Winners 2019

 Previous awardees have been Olympians, Oscar winners, scientists, humanitarians, entertainers, innovators, poets, business leaders, politicians and educators.
 Representing the diversity of UCD, awards are presented in the following nine categories: Arts and Humanities; Business; Engineering and Architecture; Health and Agricultural Sciences; Law; Science; Social Sciences; Sport and Research, Innovation and Impact.

-The 2019 UCD Alumni Awards will be presented at an awards ceremony on Friday 22 November 2019.
+The 2019 UCD Alumni Awards were presented at an awards ceremony on Friday 22 November 2019.
 Be Inspired by the 2019 UCD Alumni Award winners below.

 A senior figure at Microsoft, Noelle Walsh leads the Cloud Operations and Innovations operation, a role that includes supply planning and strategic acquisition as well as global construction and data centre operations.
 Previously, she spent 25 years with the Dow Chemical Company, where she worked across multiple businesses.